IIMS and BSSA to deliver a special one day seminar entitled Marine Corrosion and its Prevention in Amsterdam November 2018

 IIMS members watching a practical demonstration of Prop Scan at the METALNOX facility

-The annual IIMS Western Mediterranean Large Yacht & Small Craft Working Group training event took place in Palma on 26-27 April and attracted 18 surveyors, proving to be a great success.
+The annual IIMS Western Mediterranean Large Yacht & Small Craft Working Group (LYSCWG) training event took place in Palma on 26-27 April and attracted 18 surveyors, proving to be a great success.
 As well as local Mallorca based IIMS members, others had travelled from Portugal, Ireland, mainland Spain and France to take part in the event.

 On the first morning, the group travelled by bus to the METALNOX facility in nearby Calvia.
 METALNOX staff explained how they repair and recondition propellers and check and repair shafts.
-Surveyors were given a Continue reading “Report on the Western Mediterranean LYSCWG training event”
+Surveyors were given a demonstration of the Prop Scan software that is used to optimise propreller performance.

 Instagram Posts from the IIMS @iimsmarine